 7 IMMUNE SYSTEM

 Immunity is of two types, innate and adaptive immunity.
 Innate immunity is a non-specific immunity, forming the first line of defence.
-The adaptive immune system which gets activated after the entry of the pathogen is divided into 1.
+The adaptive immune system which gets activated after the entry of the pathogen is divided into1.
 Cell Mediated Immunity (CMI) and 2.
 Humoral Mediated Immunity (HMI).
 Under the Cell Mediated Immunity (CMI), T-lymphocyte plays a significant role while the B-lymphocyte play a vital role in HMI.
 Under normal condition, the animal maintains equilibrium between T helper1 cells which favours the Cell Mediated Immunity and T helper 2 cells which favours the Humoral Mediated Immunity.
 Cells involved in the adaptive immune system include natural killer cells, mast cells, eosinophils, basophils and the phagocytic cells (macrophages, neutrophils, and dendritic cells).
-Heat stress (HS) impairs both humoral and cellular immunity by regulating the synthesis of different inflammatory and anti-inflammatory cytokines and reducing the production of primary and secondary immunoglobulins, which in turn impairs normal immunological function (Bagath and Sejian, 2018).
+Heat stress (HS) impairs both humoral and cellular immunity by regulating the synthesis of different inflammatory and anti-inflammatory cytokines and reducing the production of primary and secondary immunoglobulins, which in turn impairs normal immunological function(BagathandSejian, 2018).
 Plasma cortisol decreases the production of L-selectin expression on the surface of neutrophil, which is responsible for recruitment of neutrophil causing inhibition of the movement of the neutrophils into the tissue and their phagocytic activity.
 During HS condition, the Heat Shock Proteins increases and encourages the innate immune system cells to act against the invading pathogen.
 During heat shock, the migration of circulating leucocytes into the mammary glands diminished.
 In pigs, during the summer season, the level of IgG and IgM decreased during summer while the level of IgA did not change on comparison with spring autumn and winter (Chu and Song, 2013).
 Due to the closure of the stomach, which facilitates absorption, HS condition impairs IgG absorption in utero (Ahmed et al., 2016).
-Serum IgG levels in calves also fall during HS condition (Genc and Coban, 2017 In the broiler, IgG also dropped after HS; this could be because the lymphoid organs reduced in size (Park et al., 2013).
+Serum IgG levels in calves also fall during HS condition (Genc and Coban, 2017In the broiler, IgG also dropped after HS; this could be because the lymphoid organs reduced in size (Park et al., 2013).
 HS affects humoral immunity thereby reducing the synthesis of certain immunoglobulin.
 Heat stress (HS) immunomodulated the function of immune response of the chickens through shifting the B-lymphocyte to a T-cytotoxic and T-helper lymphocyte profile (Honda et al, 2015).
 During HS condition the balance between the two is disturbed due to secretion of the glucocorticoids.
 During chronic HS, the immune system favours a shift in the response towards the HMI.
 The innate and adaptive immune systems may be modified by chronic HS, which could have a deleterious effect on the immune system (Bagath and Sejian, 2018).